A traveller and a sports fan? Ireland is the place for you. You can watch worldwide talent and local sports all across the country.

 The island of Ireland operates with two domestic leagues; one being the Irish League, which is played by teams in the north of the country, and the League of Ireland, which is professional and played by teams in the south, with the inclusion of Derry City.

 Soccer is accessible at a grassroots level and is regarded by 19% of Irish people as their favourite sport.
-Notable players over the years include Robbie Keane, Roy Keane, Shay Given, and Damien Duff, who have all competed at the highest level.
+Notable Irish players over the years include Robbie Keane, Roy Keane, Shay Given, and Damien Duff, who have all competed at the highest level in international events.

 If there were odds on which is the most popular sport in Ireland, you might have guessed that the different betting sites in Ireland would have soccer down as the odds on favourite to the most popular sport, however, it ranks at number two.